P829060/MIST_TechincalWriteup/picoCTF.md

 ## 6) Pixelated
   Tried this through normal web-based tools.
 But, stacking these images always failed for some reason, even when taking either of the 2 as reference.
 So i had to get a python code, to merge these 2 images and then print the new png of the 2 combined scrambled pngs.
 The code is as follows
-  '''from PIL import Image # pip install Pillow img1 = Image.open("scrambled1.png")
+  ''' from PIL import Image # pip install Pillow img1 = Image.open("scrambled1.png")
 pixels1 = img1.load()
 img2 = Image.open("scrambled2.png")